MicrosoftDocs/dynamics365smb-docs/financials/admin-migrate-customer-data.md

 6. To review the field selections, select a table, and then, on the **Lines** tab, choose the **Fields** action.
 Compare and review the number of fields that are available to the number of fields whose data has been applied.

 If the selection of tables does not meet your needs, you can create one or more new data migration files.
-If the files are sufficient, you can continue with the data migration using .xls or .xml files.
+If the files are sufficient, you can continue with the data migration using Excel or XML files.

 ## To create a data migration file
 You can create new data migration files and customize them to support your business.
 Note that a file can only be used to migrate a field that has its **FieldClass** property set to **Normal**.